JohnKendrick/PDielec/Sphinx/software.rst

 Phonon data alone do not supply Raman tensors.
 The following examples show Raman-capable inputs; nonlinear susceptibility is additionally needed for an electro-optic correction.
 Availability depends on what was calculated and saved.
+The correction also needs the Born charges, optical permittivity, cell volume and compatible phonon modes.
+A Raman activity alone cannot replace a Raman tensor, and enabling the EO option cannot supply missing susceptibility data.
+Companion files must describe the same structure, atom order and Cartesian axes as the main calculation.
+See :doc:`CrystalRaman` for the EO conventions.

 .. list-table:: Raman inputs and companion data
    :header-rows: 1